 The law is many things, but simple isn’t one of them.
 The majority of the population is beholden to attorneys to unravel, decipher, analyze, and effectively decode the law.
-Unless you’re a practicing attorney, most jobs don’t require a deep knowledge of the law outside of specific topics relevant to your career, whether that’s plagiarism or worker’s safety rights.
+Unless you’re a practicing attorney, most jobs don’t require a deep knowledge of the law outside of specific topics relevant to your career, whether that’s plagiarism or workers’ safety rights.
 But in many professions where routine work frequently intersects with state and federal regulations, a lack of robust legal knowledge can stand in the way of your job performance and career advancement.

-In terms of the benefits you will reap compared to the time and cost it takes to earn, is the Master of Legal Studies worth it?
-Indeed, earning an MLS brings plenty of advantages, particularly if your profession relies upon legal processes, such as positions in human resources, social work, or law enforcement.
+In terms of the benefits you’ll reap compared to the time and cost it takes to earn, is the Master of Legal Studies worth it?
+For many professionals, the answer is a resounding yes.
+The MLS offers significant advantages, particularly if your profession relies on legal processes, such as human resources, social work, law enforcement, healthcare administration, or compliance.

 But since an MLS isn’t technically a law degree, you may still be wondering, is a Master of Legal Studies degree worth it?
-For many professionals, the answer is a resounding “yes.”
-Unless you plan to actively practice the law as an attorney, a JD isn’t worth the time (or expense!) when an MLS can offer a similar knowledge of the legal system that’s relevant to your specific profession.
-From college professors to healthcare professionals to business executives, the MLS is an excellent choice for professionals looking to either enhance their career, reorient their career with their current employer, or even pursue a new career in an entirely different field.
+Unless you plan to practice the law as an attorney actively, a JD isn’t worth the time or expense when an MLS can offer a similar knowledge of the legal system that’s relevant to your specific profession.
+From college professors to healthcare professionals to business executives, the MLS is an excellent choice for professionals looking to enhance their career, reorient it within their current employer, or pursue a new career in an entirely different field.

 What Can You Do with a Master’s in Legal Studies?

-From public policy to healthcare compliance, from risk management to foreign trade, countless types of organizations need specialists, managers, and leaders that understand how the legal system shapes and impacts their business and industry.
+From public policy to healthcare compliance, from risk management to foreign trade, countless types of organizations need specialists, managers, and leaders who understand how the legal system shapes and impacts their business and industry.
 But more specifically, what jobs do legal studies lead to?

 Master’s in legal studies jobs can include everything from police officer to paralegal and plenty of other professions in between.
 A few examples include: